Contents

 Why Do People Delete CCV on a 6.7 Powerstroke?

-Truck owners and diesel enthusiasts often consider a CCV delete for a number of reasons, especially if their engine exceeds 50,000 miles and begins to experience increased oil vapor buildup.
+Truck owners and diesel enthusiasts often consider a CCV delete on 6.7 Powerstroke for a number of reasons, especially if their engine exceeds 50,000 miles and begins to experience increased oil vapor buildup.
 Primary motivations include:

 ✅ Reduce Oil Vapor Buildup: